Macroscopic-ranged proximity effect in graphite: Results and discussion

-Figure \ref{fig_RxTGS1} shows the behavior of sample $GS2$ in the presence of magnetic fields perpendicular to the sample c-axis ($\text{B}\bot \text{c}$) for the $2p$ and $4p$ configurations.
-This field orientation was chosen to suppress the high orbital magnetoresistance of graphite.
-Similar results were obtained for $\text{B}//\text{c}$ (see the suppl. material).
-The electrical current leads presented a contact resistance $\text{R}_\text{C} \approx 12.5$ m$\Omega$ at $\text{T} = 2$ K, while graphite ($\text{R}_{2p} - 2\text{R}_\text{C}$) had a resistance of approx. $32.3$ m$\Omega$.
-Two-probe measurements revealed a clear superconducting transition with $\text{T}_\text{c} \approx 6.8$ K, accounting for $4\%$ of the sample resistance at zero magnetic field.
-A transition was also observed 4p measurements in the same temperature range, albeit accounting for c.a. $1\%$ of the measured signal.
+Figure \ref{fig_RxTGS1} shows the behavior of sample $GS2$ in the presence of in-plane magnetic fields ($B\bot \text{c}$) for the $2p$ and $4p$ configurations.
+This orientation was chosen to suppress the high orbital magnetoresistance of graphite, which can reach $1000$ \% for relatively low ($\approx 0.1~T$) magnetic fields along the material's c-axis \cite{Camargo2016}.
+Because the phenomenon of interest was superimposed to this response, the chosen geometry ensured the best possible experimental resolution.
+Similar results were obtained for $B//\text{c}$ and are shown in the suppl. material.
+In the sample, the electrical current leads presented a contact resistance $R_C \approx 12.5$ m$\Omega$ at $T = 2$ K, while graphite ($R_{2p} - 2R_C$) had a resistance of approx. $32.3$ m$\Omega$.
+Two-probe measurements revealed a clear superconducting transition with $T_c \approx 6.8$ K, accounting for up to $6\%$ of the total sample resistance at zero magnetic field.
+A transition was also observed in 4p measurements in the same temperature range, albeit accounting for up to $3\%$ of the measured signal.

-The amplitude of the $4p$ transition did not vary monotonically as a function of B. Instead, it increased with the applied magnetic field, reaching saturation above 0.1 T (see Fig. \ref{fig_ampl_vs_B}).
-Such behavior can be modeled as the surging of a low-resistance channel operating in parallel to graphite below $\text{T}_\text{c}$, followed by its suppression by magnetic fields.
+The amplitude of the $4p$ transition, defined as $\Delta R_{4p} \equiv |R_{4p}(T\lesssim T_c)-R_{4p}(T\gtrsim T_c)|$ (see fig. \ref{fig_ampl_vs_B}), did not vary monotonically as a function of $B$.
+Instead, it increased with the applied magnetic field, reaching saturation above 0.1~T (see Fig. \ref{fig_ampl_vs_B}).
+This behavior can be understood by considering the creation of a low-resistance channel below $T_c$, which operates in parallel with graphite.
 The equivalent circuit is represented as a cartoon in Fig. \ref{fig_ampl_vs_B}.
-In it, the low resistance channel created below the critical temperature acts as a shunt resistor, which carries a fraction $I_s$ of the total electrical current $I_0$ applied to the system .
-Assuming that $R_{4p}$ senses mostly the dissipative channel of graphite, the \textit{measured} resistance drop below $\text{T}_\text{c}$ ($\Delta R_{4p} = \Delta \text{V}_{4p}/I_0$) becomes, then, proportional to the product between the shunted current and the pristine HOPG resistance $R$ at a given temperature:
+In it, the low resistance channel (denoted by $R_s$) acts as a shunt resistor, which carries a fraction $I_s$ of the total electrical current $I_0$ applied to the system.
+Assuming that $R_{4p}$ senses mostly the dissipative channel of graphite, the \textit{measured} resistance below $T_c$ can be expressed as a function of $I_s$ by

+where $V_{4p}(T<T_c) = R(T)\times(I_s-I_0)$ corresponds to the actual \textit{measured} voltage drop between normal electrodes on the sample, and $R(T)$ is the resistance of pristine graphite with normal electrodes.